Safeguarding Children/Child Protection Policy

 Fun Fest Holiday Club is aware that abuse does occur in our society and we are vigilant in identifying signs of abuse and reporting concerns.
 Our practitioners have a duty to protect and promote the welfare of children.
 Due to the many hours of care we are providing, staff may often be the first people to identify that there may be a problem.
 They may well be the first people in whom children confide information that may suggest abuse or to spot changes in a child’s behaviour which may indicate abuse.

-The Fun Fest Holiday Club aims to:
+Fun Fest Holiday Club aims to:

 - Ensure that information is shared only with those people who need to know in order to protect the child and act in their best interest

-- Keep the setting safe online using appropriate filters, checks and safeguards, monitoring access at all times
+- Keep the setting safe online using appropriate filters, checks and safeguards, monitoring access at all times and maintaining safeguards around the use of technology by staff, parents and visitors in the setting.

 - Identify changes in staff behaviour and act on these as per the Staff Behaviour Policy

-- Ensure parents are fully aware of child protection policies and procedures when they register
+- Ensure parents are fully aware of child protection policies and procedures when they register with the club and are kept informed of all updates when they occur

-- Regularly review and update this policy with staff and parents where appropriate and make sure it complies with any legal requirements and any guidance or procedures issued by the Solihull Local Safeguarding Children Board.
+- Regularly review and update this policy with staff and parents where appropriate and make sure it complies with any legal requirements and any guidance or procedures issued by the Solihull Local Safeguarding Children Partnership.

 We will support children by offering reassurance, comfort and sensitive interactions.
 We will devise activities according to individual circumstances to enable children to develop confidence and self-esteem within their peer group and support them to learn how to keep themselves safe.